Welcome to today's edition of the Rush 24-7 podcast.

 How else can I say this?

-Here we have a deranged, obviously mentally insane young man who has fired and killed a number of people wounded others.
+Here we have a deranged, obviously mentally insane young man who has fired and killed a number of people, wounded others.

 On Saturday, I was in my home watching NFL football.

-I happen to be alone.
+I happened to be alone.

 I haven't been to Tucson, Arizona in 20 years.